goFrendiAsgard/zaruba/docs/core-concept/README.md

 Each configuration contains simple map.
 The value has to be string but can be multi-line.

 You might also notice several strings inside double curly-braces.
 Those are go-template.
-We will discuss about it in the subtocpic.
+We will discuss about it in the [go template subtocpic](using-go-template.md).

-### envs.yaml
+### zaruba-tasks/provoFastApi/envs.yaml

 ```yaml
 envs: